godaddy/gasket/packages/gasket-plugin-intl/README.md

 ### Locale Fallbacks

 Before a locale path is loaded, it's existence is first checked against the [locales manifest].
-If it does not exist, a fallback will be attempted; if a locale includes both language and region parts, it will try just the language before going to the `defaultLocale`.
+If it does not exist, a fallback will be attempted.
+If a locale includes both language and region parts, it will try just the language before going to the `defaultLocale`.